WebAhead/master-reference/coursebook/week-2/project.md

 - countdown timer
 - split timer
 - add as much functionality as you like! (alarm, translator, speed up/slow down etc.)

+**For the purpose of your learning:**
+- Focus on functionality, TDD and a full set of tests before CSS.
+- TDD can be painful and slow but it's a key learning objective for this week, persevere.